mjchi7/cp/Welcome file.md

 # 2. Install superset
 While still in the virtual environment, do the following:

-0. This step is not documented in superset official installation guide, but
+0. This step is not documented in superset official installation guide, but ensure the following package is already in the server in order for the following steps to work:

+`sudo apt-get install libsasl2-dev` for Ubuntu
+`sudo yum install cyrus-sasl-devel` for AWS EC2/EMR or **CentOS**

+2. When the required

-1. As suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
+3. As suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
 `pip install --upgrade setuptools pip`

-2. After preliminaries are done, do the following steps to install and initialize superset on the server (copied from the official installation guide)
+4. After preliminaries are done, do the following steps to install and initialize superset on the server (copied from the official installation guide)
 ```python
 # Install superset
 pip install superset